Upgrade FusionAuth

 should only be used during a clean installation when no database schema is present.

-Inside of the database schema zip file, you will find the FusionAuth migrations.
-Run them in order, starting with the first migration greater than the version you are coming from, and ending with the version that is less than or equal to the target upgrade version.
+Find the FusionAuth migrations in the Database Schema ZIP file.
+Run them in order, starting with the first migration greater than your current FusionAuth version, and ending with the version that is less than or equal to the target upgrade version.

 For example, if upgrading from version 1.19.1